Best Smart EV Chargers in 2026

 - Customer support response times vary based on user reports

-Emporia Energy Smart Level 2 Charger
+Emporia Smart Level 2 48A

-Emporia Energy — Budget-conscious buyers who want full smart features and 48A charging speed at the lowest possible price.
+Emporia — Budget-conscious buyers who want full smart features and 48A charging speed at the lowest possible price.

-Emporia Energy Smart Level 2 Charger
+Emporia Smart Level 2 48A

-Emporia Energy
+Emporia

 The Emporia Energy Smart is the best value in smart EV charging, period.
 At $249, it delivers 48 amps and a full suite of WiFi smart features — scheduling, energy monitoring, load management, and usage history — for less than half the price of the ChargePoint Home Flex and significantly under the Wallbox Pulsar Plus.
 If you are on a budget and want app control, this is the obvious starting point.